 Does this site have a social media presence?

-A forum was added in January 2021 but beyond that there is no plan to have a Twitter or Facebook or any other social media account.
+A forum was added in January 2021 but beyond that there is no plan to have a Twitter or Facebook or any other social media account or a forum.
 I do not have the time to update this site on a regular basis (usually I give it one big update each year over the holidays), much less would I have the time to promote it on a daily basis.
-Additionally, I do not agree politically with most people who share my interest in military issues and I have quit more than one military-related forum and page as a result of the rather regrettable proliferation of right-wing chauvinism (if not outright racism) these days.
-Consequently, I am not particularly interested in establishing a community beyond people willing to help out with the site itself (see the forum for more information).
+Additionally, I do not agree politically or ideologically with most people who share my interest in military issues and I have quit more than one military-related forum and page as a result of the rather regrettable proliferation of right-wing chauvinism (if not outright racism) these days.

 Can you explain the Divisions & Campaigns tables?